Editor's Note: This article was presented to seven law enforcement agencies that were developing predictive policing programs.

 There is a long history of research on prediction in criminology and criminal justice, and two developments are helping the criminal justice system improve its ability to make reliable, scientific predictions.
 First, more and more jurisdictions are accumulating rich data and are getting better at linking across their data sources.
 Second, a growing set of sophisticated analytic prediction tools is available to help agencies make decisions about future events, unknown risks and likely outcomes.

-Practitioners can now combine expert assessment with data-driven prediction models to discern how much risk a probationer poses, determine whether a pair of illicit drug transactions signals the emergence of a drug market, or project whether crime will increase or decrease during the next month.
+Practitioners can now combine expert assessment with data-driven prediction models to discern how much risk a person on probation poses, determine whether a pair of illicit drug transactions signals the emergence of a drug market, or project whether crime will increase or decrease during the next month.
 More and more, police departments are using forecasting tools as a basis for formal predictive policing efforts; these statistical prediction methods inform their prevention strategies so they can anticipate rather than react to crime.

 Although the science of prediction continues to improve, the work of making predictions in criminal justice is plagued by persistent shortcomings.
 Some stem from unfamiliarity with scientific strategies or an over-reliance on timeworn — but unreliable — prediction habits.
 If prediction in criminal justice is to take full advantage of the strength of these new tools, practitioners, analysts, researchers and others must avoid some commonplace mistakes and pitfalls in how they make predictions.